bil0u/Corewar/README.md

 * `sub` - [REG]  [REG]  [REG]
    Same as `add` but with substraction.
 * `and` - [REG/IND/DIR]  [REG/IND/DIR]  [DIR]
-   Performs a logical AND between the first two paramametres and stores the result in the third parameter.
+   Performs a logical AND between the first two parameters and stores the result in the third parameter.
 If the resulting value equals to zero, then the carry goes to one, otherwise to zero.
 * `or` - [REG/IND/DIR]  [REG/IND/DIR]  [DIR]
    Same as `and` but with logical OR.
 * `xor` - [REG/IND/DIR]  [REG/IND/DIR]  [DIR]